Yok4ai/flightsense/README.md

 # flightsense
- A travel companion app with a focus on fostering a social community
+ A travel companion app with a focus on fostering a social community.